Dylan Edwards

 Dylan Edwards (born 10 January 1996) is an Australian professional rugby league footballer who plays as a for the Penrith Panthers in the NRL, New South Wales in State of Origin and Australia at international level.
-He is regarded as one of the best defensive fullbacks in the game.

-Edwards made his NRL and Test debut as a er.
+Edwards made his NRL and test debut as a er.
 Edwards played in the Panthers 2021, 2022, 2023 and 2024 NRL premierships wins.

 Background

 Edwards was born in Albury in the Murray region of New South Wales, and moved to Dorrigo in the Northern Tablelands region of New South Wales at a young age.
 He was educated at Dorrigo High School.

 He played his junior rugby league for the Albury Pumas (now Albury Thunder) and the Bellingen Dorrigo Magpies before being signed by the Penrith Panthers in 2012.

 Playing career

 Early career

 Edwards moved to Penrith, New South Wales to play for Penrith's S. G. Ball Cup team in 2013.
 In 2015 and 2016, he was a member of Penrith's NYC team.
 On 4 October 2015, he played for the Penrith club in their 2015 NYC Grand Final win over the Manly Warringah Sea Eagles.

 Edwards played 44 games, scored 20 tries and kicked 72 goals for 224 points in his U20s career from 2015 to 2016.